 Ransomware is one of the most deadly cybersecurity threats to businesses and corporations of all sizes.
 To effectively combat ransomware, there is a need for a combination of advanced global threat intelligence, technical solutions appropriately configured according to best practices, and strong end-user education and training.
 Also, a secure backup solution (ideally a cloud-based backup) is a must to defend against ransomware.

-Below are some of the ways you can defend your network against ransomware attacks and avoid paying ransom to cybercriminals.
+Below are a few of the ways you’ll be able to defend your network against ransomware attacks and avoid paying ransom to cybercriminals.

 #Educate Your Employees

 Employees who lack awareness (and training) about ransomware and safe computing habits pose the greatest risks and are tempting targets for ransomware attacks.
 Thus, it is critical for any organization to educate its users and create awareness about ransomware.

 To defend against ransomware and other forms of malware, securing your network is a must.
 Apart from the use of endpoint security solutions, you should also use intrusion prevention and other security technologies at the network perimeter.

 #Back Up Your Files Regularly

 Depending on how quickly the ransomware is detected, how widely it has spread, and the level of data loss, recovery from a backup could be a good option.

 However, this calls for a smarter backup strategy such as offline and cloud backups.
 By having a backup of your important files, you can safeguard your precious data from ransomware scams.
 Even if targeted, you don’t have to worry about the threats posed by the cybercriminals.

 Many ransomware attacks are based on known vulnerabilities in software applications, as well as in operating system and plug-ins.
 Therefore it is critical for you to patch your systems and applications as and when the patches are available.

 Defend Against Ransomware: Segment Your Network To Prevent The Spread Of Ransomware